KorfLab/ftx/README.md

 ## Philosophy ##

-One of the strengths of GFF is that it is line based, and therefore works with typical command line programs like `grep` and `perl`.
+One of the strengths of GFF is that it is line based, and therefore works with typical command line programs like `grep`.
 The main problem with this is that line-based formats make it difficult to capture hierarchical structures.
 For example, genes are composed of transcripts, and transcripts are composed of exons, and possibly introns, start and stop codons, CDSs and UTRs.
-This multi-layered structure is difficult to visualize across multiple lines, especially when those lines may be physically separated by many lines.
+This multi-layered structure is difficult to visualize across multiple lines, especially when those lines may be physically distant within a file.

 There is a lot of redundant text in GFF.
 While this compresses well, and therefore doesn't impose a huge overhead in storage, finding interesting